hkbu-kennycheng/comp7065/lab2.md

 ---

-# Data Mining with Orange
+# Data Mining with Orange3

 As Python is the most popular programming language for data science, we will be using Orange3 for data mining in this lab.
 By combining the flexibility of Python with the power of Orange and its rich ecosystem of add-ons, using Orange3 for data mining is a great choice for beginners and experienced data scientists alike and is free and open-source software released under the terms of the GNU General Public License (GPLv3) with a dual license model that allows for the software to be used for free for non-commercial purposes, while requiring a license for commercial purposes and for the development of add-ons.